Walgreens The Thread

 Migraine symptoms: What to watch out for

-People might say they're having a migraine when they get an especially bad headache, but there's much more to a migraine than just head pain.
-Migraines come with a host of other unique symptoms, and they progress through distinctive phases.
-Knowing what to watch out for, such as what symptoms suggest a migraine rather than another type of headache, can help you and your healthcare provider figure out what's wrong and what treatments may be best.
+People might say they're having a migraine when they get an especially bad headache, but there's much more to migraine than just head pain.
+Migraine attacks come with a host of other unique symptoms, and they often progress through distinctive phases.
+Understanding the symptoms that may be associated with migraine may help you and your healthcare provider quickly identify a possible migraine attack and determine treatments that may be most appropriate for you.
+These may include over-the-counter migraine pain relief products or prescription medications.

 What are the common types of headaches?

-Headache is one of the most common forms of pain.
+Headaches are one of the most common types of pain.
 It's a major reason why people miss work, skip school or decide to see a healthcare professional.
-Although there are many different types of headaches, the most frequent are:
+Although there are many different types of headaches, some common types include:

 • Tension headaches